orsonteodoro/gcf2/README.md

 or place it directly in the bashrc.
 Per-package environment variables are used to control filtering.

-The following can be added to package.env per package to control bashrc: disable-gcf-lto.conf -- Disables Clang + ThinLTO disable-lto-stripping.conf -- Disables auto removal of LTO *flags force-translate-clang-retpoline.conf -- Converts the retpoline flags as Clang *flags force-translate-gcc-retpoline.conf -- Converts the retpoline flags as GCC *flags
+The following can be added to the package.env per package-wise to control bashrc: bypass-fallow-store-data-races-check.conf -- disables -Ofast or -fallow-store-data-races safety check disable-gcf-lto.conf -- Disables Clang + ThinLTO disable-lto-stripping.conf -- Disables auto removal of LTO *flags force-translate-clang-retpoline.conf -- Converts the retpoline flags as Clang *flags force-translate-gcc-retpoline.conf -- Converts the retpoline flags as GCC *flags remove-no-inline.conf -- Removes -fno-inline

+Some .conf files may contain additional information about the flag or envvar.

 ----

 My make.conf cflags:

-* CFLAGS="-march=native -O2 -fomit-frame-pointer -frename-registers -fno-plt
+* CFLAGS="-march=native -Os -fomit-frame-pointer -frename-registers -fno-plt
 -mindirect-branch=thunk -mindirect-branch-register -flto -pipe"
 * CXXFLAGS="${CFLAGS}"
 * LDFLAGS="${LDFLAGS} -flto"